 Movers may prefer flat rates for long-distance moves or moves with a guaranteed timeline, as they have a fixed income and can plan their schedules accordingly.
 However, hourly rates may be preferred for short moves or move with an uncertain timeline, as they allow for more flexibility in scheduling and pricing.

 Remember that the choice between hourly rates and flat rates depends on your specific moving needs and preferences, as well as those of the movers.
 Be sure to discuss pricing options with your moving company and choose the best option.

 Entry-Level vs. Experienced Movers: How Much of a Pay Difference Is There?

 The pay difference between entry-level and experienced movers can vary depending on the moving company, location, and other factors.
-Here are some general trends to consider:
+Here are some general trends to consider when preparing:

 - Entry-level movers: Typically, entry-level movers need more experience in the moving industry.
 Depending on the region and the company, they may earn slightly above minimum wage.
 According to the Bureau of Labor Statistics (BLS), the median hourly wage for movers was $14.92 as of May 2020.

 - Experienced movers: Experienced movers, on the other hand, can earn significantly more than entry-level movers.
 The BLS reports that the top 10% of movers earned more than $24.45 per hour as of May 2020.
 Many moving companies offer pay increases as movers gain more experience, which can lead to higher hourly rates.